relampag0m/es/_posts/2015-08-17-los-doraditos.md

 Taking every mind

-Back to You
+Back to You.

-Only to You
+Only to You.

 Baba Nam Kevalam.......

-One can't hold onto your world
+One can't hold onto your world.

 World escapes free,